 The aim of the programme is to sustainably increase the innovative capacity and competitiveness of SMEs.
 ZIM comprises different support measures: Cooperation Projects, Cooperation Networks and Single Projects.

 ZIM Cooperation Projects is the biggest and most popular module of the programme, promoting R&D cooperation projects between SMEs or SMEs and RTOs.
-Until 31st December 2017 more than 27.700 R&D Cooperation Projects with a funding volume of about 3.9 billion euros have been initiated.
+Until 31st December 2021 about 37,400 R&D Cooperation Projects with a funding volume of more than 5.5 billion euros have been initiated.

 Cooperation with foreign partners – ZIM International Cooperation

 ZIM also provides the possibility to cooperate with foreign partners.
 To facilitate the international projects within ZIM Cooperation Projects, AiF Projekt GmbH with financial support of BMWK, coordinates several bilateral agreements and a network of ministries and funding agencies from different countries and regions, called IraSME.

 Currently bilateral agreements exist with Alberta (Canada), Argentina, Brazil, Canada, Catalonia (Spain), Finland, France, Israel, Japan, Singapore, South Korea, Sweden, Taiwan and Vietnam.
 At least once a year joint calls for proposals for transnational cooperative R&D projects are published for SMEs and RTOs with the objective to develop innovative products, processes or technical services.
 Additional bilateral agreements with other countries are planned.